m-elsonbaty/Knowledge-Base/Bash.md

-## Automating File Search with Bash
+## Automating File Search and Cleanup

 ### Bash Script for File Search and Cleanup